zhimengzhe/iBarn/README.md

     English:
     iBarn SkyDrive provides file network backup, synchronization and sharing service.
-    This system can resume upload and down file and if someone uploads one file when you upload it too, it needn't upload any more, directly upload success.
+    This system can resume upload and down file and if someone uploads one file, when you upload it too, it needn't upload any more, directly upload success.
     You can choose file download to local or online collection.
     The recycle bin function to prevent users from accidentally deleted data.